ThSrAd/Exploratory-Data-Analysis/README.md

 <hr>

 ## About dataset
-MovieLens data sets were collected by the GroupLens Research Project at the University of Minnesota.
+MovieLens data sets were collected by the GroupLens Research Project at the University of Minnesota.</br>
-This data set consists of
+This data set consists of</br>
-100,000 ratings (1-5) from 943 users upon 1682 movies.
+100,000 ratings (1-5) from 943 users upon 1682 movies</br>
-Each user has rated at least 20 movies.
+Each user has rated at least 20 movies</br>
-Simple demographic info for the users (age, gender, occupation, zip)
+Simple demographic info for the users (age, gender, occupation, zip)</br>

 Dataset Link: https://grouplens.org/datasets/movielens/1m/
 <hr>